cevi/automatic_walk-time_tables/docs/documentation/introduction/structure.md

 *Source in `./webinterface`*

 A simple angular application served as a webpage.
 It allows for users to call the automatic walk-time generator with a graphical user interface.

-More info can be found here: ???
+More info can be found here: [Webinterface](../webinterface/about.md)

-## Backend
+## Backend & API

 *Source in `./python_program`*

 The backend is used by the web interface, it's an API wrapping a python script, which generates the walk-time table form a GPX- or KML-file.

-More info can be found here: ???.
-The documentation of the API can be found here: ???.
+More info can be found here: [Backend](../backend/about.md)

 ## MapFish PDF Creator